 Writing about children, Liza Asher of ClubMom Inc says regular schedules provide the day with a framework that orders a young child’s world.
-“Knowing what to expect from relationships and activities helps children become more confident,” says Dr. Peter Gorski, assistant professor of pediatrics at Harvard Medical School in Cambridge, Massachussetts.
+“Knowing what to expect from relationships and activities helps children become more confident,” says Dr. Peter Gorski, assistant professor of paediatrics at Harvard Medical School in Cambridge, Massachusetts.

 So, what about dogs?

-An article in Petco on stress and the importance of routine for dogs states that routine is a key element in developing an obedient, stress-free dog.
-Your dog needs a structure and framework within which to feel secure and to behave appropriately.
-Simply knowing when she will be fed, walked and played with on a regular basis can go a long way to making her feel more relaxed and secure.
+Your dog needs a structure and framework to feel secure and to behave appropriately.
+Knowing when she will be fed, walked and played with on a regular basis can help make her feel relaxed and secure.
 Without routine she will not adapt well to unavoidable life changes.

-My internet searches can find nothing about the importance of flexibility in order for a dog to be buffered against life’s necessary interruptions in routine.
+My internet searches can find nothing about the importance of flexibility.
+How can routine-dependent dogs be buffered against life’s inevitable interruptions in routine?

 I would like to propose that if there is too much or rigid routine the ‘tail may wag the dog’.
 Sticking to routine can mean the dog demands and stresses when something is late for instance.

 Connected to routine are patterns or rituals.

-Surely a dog that is too dependent upon routine will suffer much more if he has to go into kennels, the family moves house, or upon the arrival of a new baby, or if something unforeseen happens like the owner going into hospital.
+Surely a dog that is too dependent upon routine will be thrown should something happen.
+He may have to go into kennels.
+The family may move house.
+There may be a new baby or something unforeseen like the owner going into hospital.

 And what about variety being the spice of life?

-All dogs are different and we must be very senstiive to how much variety a dog can accept and enjoy.
+All dogs are different and we must be very sensitive to how much variety a dog can accept and enjoy.

-It would benefit many anxious and stressed dogs with issues to go back to a very rigid routine indeed, where they know just what is happening and when, with fixed and consistent boundaries – and gradually, using positive reinforcement, get them welcoming small and then larger deviations.
+It would benefit many anxious and stressed dogs with issues to go back to a very rigid routine indeed.
+They will know just what is happening and when with fixed and consistent boundaries.
+Gradually they will accept small and then larger deviations.

 Here is the story of a little dog I went to whose life was chaotic.
 A strict routine based on calm has done wonders.